 "Grandmothered" plans are ones that exist after March 23, 2010, but still qualify for some exemptions from ACA regulations.
 While some of these plans do exist for the 2016-2017 year, most if not all will be terminated by September 2017.

 More Details: What Is the Difference Between a Grandfathered and a Grandmothered Health Plan? (opens in new window)

 Need additional answers?

-Navigating the ACA and its many stipulations can feel like treading through a mine field.
-If you need additional assitance with choosing the right insurance plan for your Phoenix or Scottsdale employees then feel free to contact us.
-We are happy to help you with your Arizona group and medicare insurance questions.
+Navigating the ACA and its many stipulations can feel like treading through a minefield.
+If you need additional assistance with choosing the right insurance plan for your Phoenix or Scottsdale employees then feel free to contact us.
+We are happy to help you with your Arizona group and Medicare insurance questions.

 In a hurry, click here to contact us via email to schedule a time for your free consultation.